ConnorFriday-code/ClickerGameProjectTwo/README.md

 #### Instructions

-* The instructions need to load
+* The instructions load on document load

+* Hovering on 'start game' button changes border colour, responding to user interavtivity

+* Scrollable when its length exceeds document height

 #### Headers